 With nearly 200 west end condos, prospective buyers have plenty of choice when it comes to choosing a home.
 These range from hard lofts set in historical buildings to contemporary condos with every amenity a millennial could ask for.

 Those who love the idea of living in an antique condo building can check out the Robert Watson Lofts, the Feather Factory Lofts, the Noble Court Lofts, or the Bartlett Loft Towns.
-There’s also an unusually large number of church conversions in the West End, including The Abbey Lofts, the Sanctuary Lofts, The Church Lofts, and the West 40.
+There’s also an unusually large number of church conversions in the West End, including The Abbey Lofts, the Urban Church Lofts, The Church Lofts, and the West 40.

 Naturally, there are also contemporary west end condos popping up all the time.
 One notable recent build is the 8G, whose residents can enjoy using its movie theatre, pet grooming facilities, and the Metro right downstairs.
 The King West Condos at Liberty Village, which boasts 1,200 suites, offers residents access to a 30-seat cinema, two bowling alleys, and a rooftop terrace on the 25th floor.

 West end residents who prefer to avoid the traffic associated with driving are in luck, as they can use line 2 of the subway to get around, as well as streetcars and buses on major roads like Bathurst, Dundas, College, Queen, and King.

 Drivers, on the other hand, make great use of the nearby Gardiner Expressway, which runs east and west along the southern edge of the city.
 And running parallel to this highway is the Martin Goodman Trail, a 56-kilometre trail reserved for cyclists and pedestrians.

 The Locals: Hipsters, and those who deny that they’re hipsters.

 Code of Conduct: Cycling and swooning over craft beer is highly popular, yet completely optional.